Further evidence of Quasiperiodic Eruptions in a tidal disruption event AT2019vcb by SRG/eROSITA: SRG/ e ROSITA Data

 \section{SRG/\lowercase{e}ROSITA Data}

 We utilise the data of the eROSITA telescope \citep{Predehl2021} aboard SRG satellite \citep{Sunyaev2021} collected during the all-sky survey in 2019-2022.
 The all-sky survey started in December 2019, in February 2022, the eROSITA telescope was switched to the safe mode and stopped registering X-ray photons, while the SRG observatory continued observations in the interests of the ART-XC telescope.
 The sky is fully scanned in 6 months and during 2019-2022 eROSITA telescope surveyed the full sky four times and about 38\% of the sky -- five times.
 The eROSITA X-ray telescope collects data in the 0.2--9 keV energy range.
 Its detailed description can be found in \citet{Predehl2021}. eROSITA data calibration and reduction was performed with the eSASS software developed by the German eROSITA consortium \citep{Brunner2022} and the software produced by the Russian SRG/eROSITA consortium.
 X-ray spectral fitting was performed in the $0.2$-$9.0$ keV energy range using Cash statistic \citep{Cash1979}.
 We checked that using $0.3-9.0$ keV energy range for telescope modules 5 and 7 affected by optical light leakage \citep{Predehl2021} does not alter our results.
 The light curves and spectra are obtained via forced aperture photometry unless stated otherwise.
+Errors on the count rate from light curves are obtained using formulas from \citet{Gehrels1986}.

 Given the satellite's scanning strategy, during each all-sky survey (eRASS), a source is typically visited six times for 40 seconds per visit, with a cadence of 4 hours \citep{Sunyaev2021}.
 The number of 40-second visits (passes) depends significantly on the ecliptic latitude.
 We ignore passes with large angles between the telescope's axis and the source using condition \texttt{FRACEXP}$>0.05$.
 The object studied here, AT2019vcb, was typically scanned 7-8 times in each of eRASS1-4 (29 passes total).
 No eRASS5 data is available.